cicada-lang/cicada-plct/docs/books/the-little-typer/99-appendix-b.md

 In bidirectional type checking, we can read the above inference rule as a function implementing `infer` in the case of the `the` expression.

-Note that:

-- The input of the conclusion is read as arguments of the function.
-- The output of the conclusion is read as return value of the function.
-- The input of a promise is read as arguments of recursive call to form of judgments.
-- The output of a promise is read as return value of recursive call to form of judgments.

 ```
 infer(ctx, the(X, exp)) {